Meaxis/meaxis/README.md

 I try to publish random experiments on GitHub for everyone to see and reuse.

 ## I own websites
-I run https://meaxis.fr/ as my personal website for personal project, and [meaxisnetwork.net](https://meaxisnetwork.net) as my organization's (MeaxisNetwork) website
+I run [meaxis.fr] as my personal website for personal project, and [meaxisnetwork.net](https://meaxisnetwork.net) as my organization's (MeaxisNetwork) website

 ## Programming Languages
 * PHP